HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/visitors/signin.md

     ~~~
     {: .code}
     {% endraw %}
-    This uses a function node to set values in the same way the
+    This uses a function node to set values, but a change node could equally have been used.
    -  Wire the second output from the switch node to this function node.
 7. Drag a **notification** node onto the canvas.
    - Set Layout to "Bottom Right".